Arham-jawad896/Machine_Learning-/Chapter 2/notes.md

 ```
 ## Training a Binary Classifier

-Lets start training a binary classifier.
+Let's start training a binary classifier.
 A binary classifier is basically a type of classifier where our model has to choose from just two options, like cat or dog, five or not-5, comedy or horror etc. In our case, we need to train a binary classifier that classifies whether a given image is of a 5 or not-5.
-Lets narrow down our labels into just 5 or not 5:
+Let's narrow down our labels into just 5 or not 5:

 ```python
 y_train_5 = (y_train == '5')
 y_test_5 = (y_test == '5')
 ```

-This means that y_train_5 will have the value of True if a given image has the label of '5', and False if its not 5.
+This means that y_train_5 will have the value of True if a given image has the label of '5', and False if it's not 5.

-Now lets train a SGD Classifier.
+Now let's train a SGD Classifier.
 An SGD Classifier uses gradient descent to tweak the parameters of the model, but instead of tweaking all the parameters at once, it looks at one instance / gradient at a time, so it is very efficient for larger datasets.
 I will cover more about gradient descent in the next chapter.

 ```python
 from sklearn.linear_model import SGDClassifier